connexcs/docs/customer.md

 2. Popup will show up.
 Fill out the details of the dialogue box.
 3. Press Save once the details are correctly entered.

+![alt text][edit-switch]

+1. Users will add the Codecs
+2. Users will write the Manufacturer and Version in the respective text field.
+3. Users will select the options on the Protocol, Port and Dial Pattern.
+4. Users will add the CLI Prefix.
+5. Users will write the Tech Prefix, Strip Digits and Bandwidth in digits only.
+6. Users will write Force Forum in the given text field.
+7. Users checks one of the options: Ingress or Egress.

+#### User/ Password Authentication

+Users can set the User/Password authentication.

+1. Click on the Add new button.
+2. Popup will show up.
+Fill out the details of the dialogue box.
+3. Press Save once the details are correctly entered.

+![alt text][user-pwd-auth]

+### Latest Calls

+Users can simulate latest call, look up for calls and refresh the list of simulated calls.
+For simulating the call,

+1. Click on the Simulate button.
+2. Popup will show up.
+3. Fill out the details of the dialogue box like Dialed Number, CLI/ANI, Switch IP and all other as mentioned in an image below:
+4. Finally press Simulate button.

+![alt text][simulate-call]

+### Dialogs

+Dialogs is the tab that shows the active calls on the account.
+Users can easily find out the Active calls in just one click.

+### Payments

+In this tab, users can make a list of all the payments that have been done so far.
+Users can add new payments by:

+1. Click on the Add New button.
+2. Fill out the dialogue box as shown in an image below.
+Users will add the Description of the payment, the total amount in digits and finally selects the status of it whether it’s Completed, Pending or Cancelled.
+3. Finally press the Save button.
+4. Users can also take an action after every button to confirm its status.
+Just click on the Action button which is right next to the Status in the main page of the Payments tab.

+![alt text][payments]

+### Alerts

+Users can set the alerts for important notifications.
+Users can add new alert by:

+1. Click on the ‘plus sign’ button.
+2. Fill the details of the dialogue box as shown in an image below: Title of the alert, Email/phone number, Area, Operator and Threshold.

+![alt text][alerts]

+3. Press Save once the details have been filled out.

+### Call Detail Record (CDR)

+Users can check the details of the calls by following a simple procedure:

+1. Click on the Recalc CDR button.
+2. Fill the dialogue box.
+In the dialogue box, users will select the day, maximum duration and new duration as shown in an image below:

+![alt text][recalc]

+3. And finally press Save once the details have been entered correctly.
+4. Users can also switch the dates from today to any other date and month.

+### DID

+Users can assign DID in an account by following the simple procedure:

+1. Click on the ‘Plus sign’ button which is at the extreme right of the page.
+2. Popup will show up.
+Users will add DID name, set the Destination; select the Provider name, Provider Card, Customer name and Customer Card from the dropdown menu options respectively; Cost in digits and Retail as shown in an image below:
+3. And Press Save button.

+![alt text][edit-did]

+### Packages

+Users can add the customer package and its quantity for their ease in just one click.

+1. Click on the ‘Plus Sign’ button.
+2. Fill out the details of the dialogue box which includes: Package name and quantity in digits and also check or uncheck the Auto Decrement Credit as you shown in an image below:
+3. Press Save button.

+![alt text][customer-package]

+After adding a new package, users can also take an action by clicking on the Action andset the further details as daily package, weekly package, etc.

+![alt text][customer-package1]

 [customer-dashboard]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/customer-dashboard-new.png "Customer-Dashboard"